olxgroup-oss/dockyard/faq.md

 ### How are pods terminated during rollouts ?
 Pods are gracefully terminated using the eviction api respecting terminationGracePeriodSeconds used by workload.

-### Dockyard takes too much time to during the rollout  ?
+### Dockyard takes too much time during the rollout  ?
 Currently, dockyard rolls out new nodes in a batch of size 1 i.e dockyard will wait for 1 node to get fully updated before starting a new rollout. ( At max 1 extra node is required to perform the entire asg rollout ).
 Usually it takes ~5 min to provision a new ec2 instance and get it registered with k8s cluster.
 So untill we have a new healthy node in the cluster dockyard would simply wait and won't start the workload eviction.
 We are planning to support dynamic batch sizes in future iterations of dockyard.